aardappel/lobster/docs/source/implementation_wasm.md

 ---------------------------
-Most languages, like Lobster, come with a runtime in C or C++ that you wouldn't want to translate to wasm by hand (or worse, emit instruction by instruction from a backend), so it is imporant that generated wasm code can be linked correctly against a runtime compiled to object files by the C/C++ compiler.
+Most languages, like Lobster, come with a runtime in C or C++ that you wouldn't want to translate to wasm by hand (or worse, emit instruction by instruction from a backend), so it is important that generated wasm code can be linked correctly against a runtime compiled to object files by the C/C++ compiler.
 In this case we're piggy-backing on Clang, LLD and Binaryen as used in the Emscripten toolchain.